spender-sandbox/cuckoo-modified/docs/book/src/usage/utilities.rst

 ==========================

-This utility downloads signatures from `Cuckoo Community Repository`_ and installs specific additional modules in your local setup and for example update id with all the latest available signatures.
+This utility downloads signatures from `Cuckoo Community Repository`_ and installs specific additional modules in your local setup.
 Following are the usage options::

     $ ./utils/community.py -h